python-hyper/h11/docs/source/api.rst

 .. _http_version-format:

-:attr:`http_version`: We always represent HTTP version numbers as byte-strings like b"1.1". :term:`Bytes-like object`\s and native strings will be automatically converted to byte strings.
+It's not just headers we normalize to being byte-strings: the same type-conversion logic is also applied to the :attr:`Request.method` and :attr:`Request.target` field, and -- for consistency -- all :attr:`http_version` fields.
+In particular, we always represent HTTP version numbers as byte-strings like ``b"1.1"``. :term:`Bytes-like object`\s and native strings will be automatically converted to byte strings.
 Note that the HTTP standard `specifically guarantees
 <https://tools.ietf.org/html/rfc7230#section-2.6>`_ that all HTTP
 version numbers will consist of exactly two digits separated by a dot, so comparisons like ``req.http_version < b"1.1"`` are safe and valid.